Top 15 Amazing Things to Do in Pisa

 Where to stay in Pisa

-In Pisa and its surroundings there is a fantastic offer of accommodations.
+In Pisa and its surroundings, there is a fantastic offer of accommodations.
 From well-priced hotels, to vacation apartments, comfortable B&B and villas with pools, everything is available.
-If you are looking for a recommendable accommodation in Pisa, we can give you these tips…It’s worth a look!
+If you are looking for recommendable accommodation in Pisa, we can give you these tips…It’s worth a look!

 - Budget-friendly Hotel: The Hotel Di Stefano is located in the center and offers rooms with a good price-performance ratio.
-Fantastic is also the view from the roof terrace to the Leaning Tower.
+Astounding is also the view from the roof terrace to the Leaning Tower.

-- B&B: The Vecchio Granaio is a wonderful starting point to explore Pisa and Lucca and to visit the beaches around.
+- B&B: The Vecchio Granaio is a great starting point to explore Pisa and Lucca and to visit the beaches around.